 Many people practice yoga for health-related reasons, such as for well-being and fitness, to help control stress, or to help manage or prevent a health problem.
 Results of studies on the effects of yoga on health have found that yoga may be more beneficial for some health conditions than for others.
 This issue of the digest summarizes the current research on yoga for several health conditions and in different populations.

-Modality and Summary of Current Evidence
+Summary of Current Research

 The American Academy of Pediatrics (AAP) recommends yoga as a safe and potentially effective therapy for children and adolescents coping with emotional, mental, physical, and behavioral health conditions.
 Yoga can help children learn to self-regulate, focus on the task at hand, and handle problems peacefully.
 Yoga may also improve balance, relieve tension, and increase strength when practiced regularly.
 Because some yoga poses are harder than others, the AAP cautions that even children who are flexible and in good shape should start slowly.